Erika Hayasaki

 Here is what they sent me:

-— William Wan: health and science reporter for The Washington Post.
+— William Wan: enterprise reporter for The Washington Post.

 1) Look for drama in little corners of life.
 There’s often a lot of reporters hunting big game — the prestigious stories, the tragedies and life-and-death situations, which is great and often produces amazing work.
 But a way to find untold stories is to look for human experience and narrative at smaller scale.
 When the setting is smaller and the stakes are lower…for some reason, that sometimes provides the perfect conditions for drama that can really delight readers.